pdnpa/npmp-consultation/index.md

    "type":"horizontalBar",
    "data":{
       "labels":[
       "Addressing nature recovery",
       "Addressing the decline in numbers of some wildlife species", "Maintaining natural beauty",
       "Encouraging enjoyment with understanding",
       "Developing resilience to climate change",
       "Supporting farming practices that conserve and enhance the special qualities", "Improving sustainable travel to and within the National Park", "Reducing carbon emissions",
       "Conserving the relative sense of tranquillity",
       "Enhancing our ecosystem services such as clean water and flood prevention", "Supporting sustainable and thriving communities, including housing", "Something else (write in comment box)",
       "Supporting the diversity of our audience so everyone can enjoy the place", "Conserving and enhancing heritage assets (such as scheduled monuments and listed buildings)", "Supporting the Peak District economy post Covid-19", "Improving the visibility of dark skies",
       "Helping to provide access to local services and broadband" ],
-      "datasets":[
-         {
+      "datasets":[{
         "label":"Number of responses",
-            "data":[
-               709,
-               655,
-               543,
-               378,
-               294,
-               271,
-               242,
-               226,
-               178,
-               178,
-               168,
-               148,
-               103,
-               81,
-               80,
-               74,
-               39
-            ],
+        "data":[709,655,543,378,294,271,242,226,178,178,168,148,103,81,80,74,39],
         "backgroundColor":"#000000"
-         }
-      ]
+        }]
    },
    "options":{
      "plugins":{
-         "datalabels":false
-      },
+       "datalabels":false},
       "responsive":true,
       "tooltips":{
          "mode":"index",